 While coconut oil is nothing to snub your nose at, other coffee scrubs offer the added benefits of ingredients like olive oil, sweet almond oil, or macadamia nut oil.

-Buena Skin Cosmeceuticals Arabica Coffee Scrub is a pretty solid coffee scrub that uses a combination of dead sea salts and kona coffee grounds for exfoliating action, plus sweet almond oil and other quality moisturizing oils to protect the newly exfoliated skin.
+Natural Riches Coffee Scrub is a pretty solid coffee scrub that uses a simple formulation of table salt and coffee grounds to exfoliate skin plus sweet almond oil and other quality moisturizing oils to protect the newly exfoliated skin.

-While Buena Skin Cosmeceuticals Arabica Coffee Scrub doesn’t stand out much from the crowd, it’s still a decent choice.
+While Natural Riches Coffee Scrub doesn’t stand out much from the crowd, it’s still a decent choice.

 Calily Life Arabica Coffee Scrub has a pleasant scent thanks to the inclusion of several natural fragrances, but it relies on mineral salts to do most of the heavy lifting when it comes to exfoliation.